Decarboxylation: In organic chemistry

+As described above, most decarboxylations start with a carboxylic acid or its alkali metal salt, but the Krapcho decarboxylation starts with methyl esters.
+In this case, the reaction begins with halide-mediated cleavage of the ester, forming the carboxylate.

 In biochemistry

 Decarboxylations are pervasive in biology.
 They are often classified according to the cofactors that catalyze the transformations.
 Biotin-coupled processes effect the decarboxylation of malonyl-CoA to acetyl-CoA.
 Thiamine (T:) is the active component for decarboxylation of alpha-ketoacids, including pyruvate: